 Parental fears about toddler behavior often unfounded: There are many behaviors in infants and toddlers

-that may give rise to a fear that the child...read more »
+that may give rise to a fear that the child has some form of mental health condition...read more »

 Rare epilepsy misdiagnosed as ADHD: The less common disorder of temporal lobe epilepsy